backbone-paginator/backbone.paginator/README.md

+**This project is being very heavily refactored.
+Please don't consider using until it's been officially released**

 This project seeks to provide a stable, comprehensive pagination component for Backbone.js.
 Please try out the demo then take a look at backbone.paginator.js and the accompanying models, collections and views to see how it could be used.

 ##API